Tickets Now On Sale For Abu Dhabi T10 Cricket Tournament - UrduPoint

 Tickets Now On Sale For Abu Dhabi T10 Cricket Tournament

-ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 10th Oct, 2019) The build-up to the widely anticipated Abu Dhabi T10 has powered into gear with tickets officially going on sale.
+The build-up to the widely anticipated Abu Dhabi T10 has powered into gear with tickets officially going on sale

 Moving to the nation's capital for the next five years, the tournament will see the likes of England's ICC World Cup-winning captain Eoin Morgan, alongside Australian star Shane Watson, flamboyant West Indian Andre Russell, Sri Lankan 'slinger' Lasith Malinga and Darren Sammy light up Zayed Cricket Stadium from 15th-24th November.

-The 90-minute format has proven to be a smash hit with fans, who are now gearing up for some of the fastest and biggest-hitting cricket to land in the United Arab Emirates in a short few weeks.
+The 90-minute format has proven to be a smash hit with fans, who are now gearing up for some of the fastest and biggest-hitting cricket to land in the United Arab Emirates in a short few weeks, Wam news agency reported.

 "We are expecting vibrant interest in ticket sales right from the start, so it's an incredibly exciting time for us to be hosting this format in Abu Dhabi for the first time," said Matthew Boucher, CEO of Abu Dhabi Cricket.